kyoung/trek/PMO.md

   - [ ] Thruster manuvering
     - required for phaser combat
   - [ ] Navigation status display
-- [ ] Tactical
-  - [ ] Breakout the phaser, torpedo, targeting, and comms screens
-  - [ ] Phaser screen should indicate charge buildup of each bank
-  - [ ] Targeting will need to have subsection targeting
 - [ ] Crew interactions
   - [x] Healing from medics
   - [x] Heal crews in sickbay
+  - [ ] Repair teams should be able to fix bridge damage
   - [ ] Game over if crew is dead
 - [ ] Viewscreen selection needs something other than the seperate "viewscreen" page... either a mobile-friendly selector, or a flyout menu off of the main viewer